 Be creative; like put similar colors close together or let those with long noses hang out.
 If you kids have named the animals, add a name tag or put a label on each pocket.

-Your kids will definitely love this since they can clearly see their stuffed toys through the transparent organizer.
+Your kids will definitely love this since they can clearly see their flurry toys through the transparent organizer.

 3. Store in a big empty bean bag